 How to Create a Quick and Easy Summer Barbeque Tablescape

-Summer barbeques are one of the best parts of the season — good food, great company, and plenty of time spent soaking up the sunshine.
-And let’s be honest, part of the fun is setting the scene that makes everyone feel right at home.
+Summer barbecues are one of the best parts of the season… good food, great company, and long evenings outside.
+Part of the fun is setting a scene that makes everyone feel right at home.

-In this post, I’m sharing some simple and stress-free summer tablescape ideas to help you pull together a beautiful backyard barbecue.
-Whether you’re throwing a casual get-together with friends or hosting a full-on summer dinner party, these easy tips will help you create a table that’s as inviting as the food on it.
+In this post, I’m sharing simple, stress-free summer tablescape ideas for a beautiful backyard barbecue.
+Whether you’re throwing a casual get-together or hosting a full summer dinner party, these tips will help you create a table that’s as inviting as the food on it.

 As an Amazon affiliate, I earn from qualifying purchases at no extra cost to you.
 My blog also contains other affiliate links for your convenience.
 Click here to read my privacy policy.

-Before you even think about table settings or menu planning, start with the setting itself.
-Picking the right spot for your summer barbecue helps set the tone and keeps your guests comfortable (and happy!) all afternoon and evening.
+Before you think about table settings or menus, start with the setting itself.
+The right spot sets the tone and keeps your guests comfortable all afternoon and evening.

 deck outdoor living space with sunsetter awning and umbrella